CodeMetalAI/smarterCities/README.md

 Fewer features, but entirely in python/micropython

 [Passive Radar](https://hackaday.com/2015/06/05/building-your-own-sdr-based-passive-radar-on-a-shoestring/  )
 With a little bit of soldering, and snooping for code on line, you can have a simple passive RADAR.
 We're close to the airport, so you are likely to detect planes moving with the antennas that come in the RTL-SDR box.
-There are many good emitter choices
+There are many good emitter choices e.g. [DVB-T](https://github.com/jmfriedt/passive_radar)

 If you find other interesting projects and you'd like to share, please link them in the discord!!!
 Use trustworthy links (e.g. hackaday, github)